IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 This section describes the dev and test sets for the simultaneous track.

-The dev sets will be used to determine the latency regime of the submissions and are a **mandatory part of ALL submissions** (in the form of SimulStream logs).
+The dev sets will be used to determine the latency regime of the submissions and are a **mandatory part of ALL submissions** in the form of logs.
 The test sets are the same for all submissions but the output logs should be generated only for the **log-based submissions**.
 **For participants submitting Docker images**, the evaluation will be conducted on the same test sets, but **the organizers will run the submitted Docker images** to allow for the comparison of computation-aware latency.